 Just a little something to be a bit festive.

 Thanksgiving is that transitional time, the end of autumn mixing with winter.
 That is why for the past few years, I have pulled out my Christmas garland and added autumnal elements to give it a taste of both seasons.
 This year, I kept up the glass pumpkin lights I already had on the mantle for Halloween and weaved it through the garland.
 I added a real pumpkin, fake autumn fruit, and silk fall leaves.
 I also hung my banner that reads THANKFUL in sparkly gold letters (made by my beautiful friend, Emily).

 I hope all of you have a relaxing Thanksgiving, a little respite before the Christmas rush.
-Isn't it so wonderful to have that long weekend to just relax with our loved ones?
-I love the excuse to think of all that I have been blessed with and get that warm, fuzzy feeling.
+I love the excuse to think of the abundance we have and get that warm, fuzzy feeling.
 Something I should do more often, honestly.
 I, for one, will not be joining the black friday crowds.
-It messes with my relaxation, gratitude vibe too much, and I have all December for that!
+It harshes my gratitude and relaxation vibe too much, and I have all December for that!